witchcraft2001/isxcatalogviewer/README.md

 ## Tech Stack

 ### Architecture & Design Patterns

+The architecture of this application prioritizes modularity, testability, and scalability through Clean Architecture principles and feature-based module separation.
+Each feature is split into API and implementation modules, which enforces strict dependency boundaries and enables true modular development.

+The decision to use MVVM with Clean Architecture creates clear separation between UI logic (ViewModel), business logic (Use Cases in domain layer), and data access (Repositories in data layer).
+This layered approach makes the codebase highly testable-each layer can be unit tested independently with mocked dependencies - and ensures that business logic remains framework-agnostic.
+The trade-off is increased boilerplate: simple features require multiple classes across different layers.
+However, this upfront investment pays off in maintainability and scalability as the app grows.

 - **Clean Architecture** - Multi-module architecture with separation of concerns
 - **MVVM** - Model-View-ViewModel pattern for presentation layer
 - **Dependency Injection** - Hilt/Dagger for dependency management